-For a curious learner, a community must be available everytime and on every device.
-LinuxQuestions.org is very simple designed plus it's responsive.
-So you can also read posts on your smartphones and the theme doesn't break.
+For a curious learner, a community must be available every time and on every device.
+LinuxQuestions.org is very simple designed plus it’s responsive.
+So you can also read posts on your smartphones and the theme doesn’t break.

-StackOverflow is the community that is not just focused on Linux but approximately anything related with IT.
+StackOverflow is the community that is not just focused on Linux but approximately anything related to IT.
 It is mostly known among programmers.
 You can also ask Linux/open source related issues and get your answers.

 The two communities that helped me a lot when I turned to Linux were StackOverflow & UbuntuForums.org.
 I am sure StackOverflow will help you clear all your Linux related issues.

-unix.stackexchange.com is the another forum of StackExchange focused just on Linux/Unix topics.
-I love large number of tags that let you dig in more specific issues.
-On this community, there are higher chances you'll get the whole tag for your issue not just posts.
-If you don't have any issue but want to learn about a specific topic then unix.stackexchange.com is a good place to go for.
+unix.stackexchange.com is another forum of StackExchange focused just on Linux/Unix topics.
+I love a large number of tags that let you dig in more specific issues.
+On this community, there are higher chances you’ll get the whole tag for your issue not just posts.
+If you don’t have any issue but want to learn about a specific topic then unix.stackexchange.com is a good place to go for.

 Who does not know Linux?
-Reddit receive billions of pageview per month.
-The subreddit Linux is followed by large number of people (221,843 currently).
-If you want to keep yourself updated with what's happening in the Linux/open source world, Linux subreddit is a good place for that.
+Reddit receives billions of pageview per month.
+The subreddit Linux is followed by a large number of people (221,843 currently).
+If you want to keep yourself updated with what’s happening in the Linux/open source world, Linux subreddit is a good place for that.
 Almost anything that happens in Linux whether a new distro release is made available or any major issue/bug is fixed, get posted on Linux subreddit.